-Games that fall in the category of Solitaire games include Peg Solitaire and Mahjong Solitaire.
+Games that fall in the category of solitaire games include Peg Solitaire and Mahjong Solitaire.
 Solitaire games are immensely popular as they can be played by people alone.
-There is also a specific game also called Solitaire.
+There is also a specific game called Solitaire.
 The game comes standard on PCs and requires a player to form sequences in order to win.

-Games like Solitaire are included in the genre of puzzle-based card games, so there are no specific moves in Solitaire that will win you every game as each time the layout of the cards is different from the previous game.
+Games like Solitaire are included in the genre of puzzle-based card games, so there are no specific moves in Solitaire that will win you every game, as each time the layout of the cards is different from the previous game.

 In a game of Solitaire, there are tableau piles, numbered 1-7, with the top card on the tableau always facing up and the cards below that facing down so that they aren’t visible to the player.
-All the cards that remain once the tableau has been set are placed in the stock face down, essentially starting the game with empty foundations.
+All the cards that remain once the tableau has been set are placed in the stock face down, thereby starting the game with empty foundations.

-In Solitaire, too, you need to arrange the cards in the following order:
+In Solitaire too, you need to arrange the cards in the following order: